Something broke between February and August 2025, and I have receipts.

 This quarter:

-- Develop workflows that use AI for efficiency but human judgment for quality
+Develop workflows that use AI design tools for efficiency but human judgment for quality.
+Like my 20-minute background removal process: AI speed + human QA.

-- Position yourself as someone who can direct AI, not just use it
+Position yourself as someone who can direct AI, not just use it.
+That’s the valuable skill as AI tools degrade.

 The designers who succeed aren’t the ones who reject AI or blindly trust it.
 They’re the ones who understand its limitations and build processes that leverage its strengths while compensating for its weaknesses.